 - any other personal information you voluntarily provide

 We may use your information for a number of different purposes, which may include:

 - For campaigning purposes - where you have signed a petition or otherwise taken action, your details may be sent to the campaign target, or an email sent on your behalf, as indicated when you took action e.g send an email to your MP;

-- Processing donations or orders that you have submitted;
+- Processing orders that you have submitted;

 - Providing you with information that you have requested from us;

 - Carrying out our obligations under any contracts entered into between you and us;

 - Keeping a record of your relationship with us;

 - Checking for updated contact details against third party sources so we can stay in touch if you move;